 The College will evaluate its selection process to determine if its requirements unnecessarily screen out a disproportionate number of females, racial/ethnic minorities, individuals with disabilities or veterans.
 The College will use the Monitoring the Hiring Process form for every hire to track the number of females, racial/ethnic minorities, individuals with disabilities, and veterans in each stage of the selection process.
 Directors, managers, and supervisors will work closely with human resources and the Affirmative Action Officer in reviewing the requirements for the position, posting the position, and interviewing and selection to ensure that equal opportunity and affirmative action are carried out.
-The Affirmative Action Officer will review the candidate pool at each prior to each round of interviews and final over to make additional recommendations of candidates to consider.
 Directors, managers, and supervisors must document their hiring decisions and equal opportunity professionals will review for bias.